ThousandMonkeysTypewriter/Deployer/README.md

 java -cp .:target/JOL-0.9.1-bin.jar org.deeplearning4j.IrisClassifier
 ```

-Also, there is an option to create and train the model from the scratch.
+Also, there is an option to create and train the model from scratch.

 ```
 java -cp .:target/JOL-0.9.1-bin.jar org.deeplearning4j.IrisClassifier create